mbudde/kufront/README.md

 ## Installation

-Place `kufront.sty` and all the PDF files in the same directory as your document.
+[Download the ZIP](https://github.com/mbudde/kufront/archive/master.zip) and extract `kufront.sty` and all the PDF files to the same directory as your document.

 ## Usage